 - This recipe is vegetarian and can easily be multiplied, making it a popular dish to serve at Hindu (and non-Hindu) holidays that are celebrated in T&T.

 - Butternut squash is my personal touch.
 There had been one sitting out on my counter for so long I wasn’t even sure it would still be good.
 But those suckers last a LONG time!
 And now it’s forever in my version of this dish.

 - Fresh herbs, which I love using, can be incorporated.
-The only reason I don't use them in this recipe is simply because I never have.
+The only reason I don't use them in this recipe is simply that I never have.
 I would suggest a little cilantro or culantro.

-- As always, use high quality ingredients.
+- As always, use high-quality ingredients.
 There are so few here so they’re all equally important.

 The one item that might be difficult to find is the curry powder.
 I challenge you to find a quality curry powder!
 Many small chain grocery stores and even Whole Foods have expanded their library of spices, so even if you cannot get to an Indian or Middle Eastern market, you can still find decent options just down the road.

 There is no conclusion here.
 Just cook!